isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 "No, I haven't."

-"Oh no. Please contact the welfare office of your jurisdiction first...without their introduction paper...your coming in person causes a little trouble..."
+"Oh no. Please contact the welfare office of your jurisdiction first...without their introduction ...your coming in person causes a little trouble..."

 "I'm sorry to bother you.
 As Mr. Yabe suggested me to, and so on..."